Out-Law Guide 11 min. read

 Compensatory damages aim to compensate for damage to reputation, vindicate the claimant’s reputation and take account of the distress, hurt and humiliation which the defamatory publication caused.
 This assessment necessarily involves a subjective element, and factors relevant to this assessment include the gravity of the allegation, the extent of the publication and the behaviour of the defendant, which may be aggravating or mitigating.

-Exemplary damages may be available where a publisher knew, or was reckless as to whether, he was committing an offence and decided to publish anyway, as the gain outweighed the potential loss.
+Exemplary damages may be available where a publisher knew, or was reckless as to whether, they were committing an offence and decided to publish anyway, as the gain outweighed the potential loss.

-It is very unlikely that an interim injunction will be granted to a claimant if a defendant states his intention to rely on a substantive defence (the rule in Bonnard v Perryman).
-Final injunctions may be available to prevent further publication if the claimant is successful at trial.
+Following case law, it is very unlikely that an interim injunction will be granted to a claimant if a defendant states his intention to rely on a substantive defence.
+Final injunctions may be available to prevent further or future publication if the claimant is successful at trial.

 Where a court gives judgment for the claimant in an action for defamation the court may order the defendant to publish a summary of the judgment.